BalajiJagadeesan/Selector-HTML/readme.txt

 	The output is displayed dynamically using DOM elements with the use of stored variable in localStorage(if available) or cookies.

 Styling:
-	The styling is done is css which follows material design and used of card view to have a visual impact
+	The styling is done is css which follows material design and used card view to have a visual impact

 Validation:
 	The form is validated using validate() function.It checks for null fields and whether the firstName and lastName field contains only alphabet.